Christy Ring: Cloyne

-Ring's impressive form with St. Enda's was replicated with the Cloyne junior team that reached their first East Cork final.
+Ring's impressive performance with St. Enda's was replicated with the Cloyne junior team that reached their first East Cork final.
 The Ring brothers were prominent from the start, with Willie John scoring 1–1 to help secure a 5–5 to 3–2 victory over Bride Rovers.
 Ring was sent off in the county championship quarter-final and was suspended for Cloyne's subsequent semi-final defeat by Brian Dillons.

 Cloyne retained the East Cork title in 1939 following a 7–3 to 1–1 defeat of Aghada.
 Ring's scoring prowess brought subsequent county championship defeats of Clonakilty and Newtownshandrum as Cloyne qualified for their very first county junior championship final.
 In the days leading up to the match, there was much speculation that Ring would be unable to line out as he had an injured ankle.
 He started the game in the half-back line, however, as the game was going against Cloyne, Ring fought through the pain barrier and moved to the forwards where he scored five points.
 The 6–5 to 2–3 victory over Mayfield secured his first county championship medal at adult level.